A discrete extrinsic and intrinsic Dirac operator: The extrinsic Dirac operator

 \end{proposition} \begin{proof} A direct calculation yields:

-\end{proof} Let $\mathcal{X}$ be the space of all face edge-constraint nets.
-For every $f\in \mathcal{X}$, every solution $\phi$ to equation~(\ref{eq:discrete-closedness}) gives rise to a new transformed face edge-constraint net $\tilde f$.
+\end{proof} Let $\mathcal{X}$ be the space of all face-edge-constraint nets.
+For every $f\in \mathcal{X}$, every solution $\phi$ to \eqref{eq:discrete-closedness} gives rise to a new transformed face-edge-constraint net $\tilde f$.
 Its mean curvature $\widetilde{\mathbf{H}}$ changes from the original one $\mathbf{H}$ in the following way:

 \begin{remark} In smooth case we have the formula (see \cite{kamberov_bonnet_1998})